davehermann/lambduh/docs-src/UpgradeToV2.md

     + S3 deployments can have the endpoint string automatically updated
     + For local testing/manual updates: following deployment the log will contain the correct endpoint, and using the SNS notification will supply it via SNS.
     + The number of saved aliases can be controlled, both as total numbers and amount of time
-    + See below for more details and how to turn the feature off
+    + See **versioningLimits** in [Lamb-duh configuration: API Gateway Tasks](./LambduhConfiguration.md#api-gateway-tasks) for more details and how to turn the feature off
 + Start/Completion notifications now provided (via SNS)

 ## Breaking Changes